 During the 1st, 2nd, and 3rd years at Wheaton, students should arrange to include required HNGR courses in their schedule, generally beginning with HNGR 114, which should be completed prior to application to the Program.
-Students consult with the Assistant Director in fitting these courses into your academic program.
+Students consult with the Partnership & Placement Manager in fitting these courses into your academic program.
 For a more complete description, see Coursework and Timeline

 When do I apply?

 Applications are made available during the fall semester of the student's Sophomore year.
 The application process is completed during the spring semester, with final decisions made by the HNGR Advisory Committee.

 Can I do the internship any semester during my time at Wheaton?
 How long does it last?

 The internship occurs during the summer and fall of the Senior year, with a total duration of six months.